 - Comb (with the edible beeswax inside) liquid or whipped

 - Local or imported

-As a rule of thumb, you get what you pay for.
-Most products at conventional supermarkets are not much different from high fructose corn syrup.
-To get good honey today, you pretty much have to go to your local health food store, local farm co-op or go online to purchase the real deal.
+As a rule of thumb, you get what you pay for, and most products at conventional supermarkets are not much different from high fructose corn syrup.
+To get high-quality Manuka honey today, you pretty much have to go to your local health food store, local farm co-op or go online to purchase the real deal.

 Manuka honey benefits have been touted in the natural health world for a long time and even more in recent years because a growing body of research is starting to support thousands of years of folk medicine use.
 Some of the top Manuka honey uses are and benefits include: